-NBN Co recognises other operating income in relation to various government grants, including the Regional Broadband Scheme Levy.
+NBN Co recognises other operating income in relation to various government grants.
 Government grants are recognised in profit or loss on a systematic basis over the periods in which the entity recognises expenditure for which the grants are intended to compensate.